lukasvy/gittimer/README.md

 Time will be counted only on the repos that files were changed periodically.
 If no changes were made those branches and repos will not have their work time changed.

+## Features
+* count time spent on specific repo and branch and present it to the user in human readable form
+* keep data stored in user folder so even when application is deleted data is kept safe
+* watch file changes based on git diff to add time to only active repos and branches
+* quick search through all branches right via list view

 ## Built With
 * [Electron](https://www.electronjs.org/)
 * [Vue](https://www.vuejs.org/)